 The term "knowledge assets" refers to the accumulated intellectual resources of your organization.
 It is the knowledge possessed by your organization and its workforce in the form of information, ideas, learning, understanding, memory, insights, cognitive and technical skills, and capabilities.
-Your workforce, software, patents, databases, documents, guides, policies and procedures, and technical drawings are repositories of your organization's knowledge assets.
-Knowledge assets are held not only by an organization but reside within its customers, suppliers, and partners, as well.
+Your workforce, curricula, software, databases, documents, guides, and policies and procedures are repositories of your organization's knowledge assets.
+Knowledge assets are held not only by an organization but reside within its students and stakeholders, suppliers, and partners, as well.

 Knowledge assets are the "know-how" that your organization has available to use, to invest, and to grow.
-Building and managing its knowledge assets are key components for your organization to create value for your stakeholders and to help sustain a competitive advantage.
+Building and managing its knowledge assets are key components for your organization to create value for your students and stakeholders and to help sustain a competitive advantage.